MateaLukiccc/Airflow-News-Classification/README.md

 # Cloud-News-Classification
-Using AWS to automate web scraping news articles that are then classified using RNNs and LLMs
+Using Airflow and Docker to automate web scraping news articles that are then classified using RNNs and LLMs